 Claire blogs at The Adventurous Flashpacker

 Huayna Potosi, Bolivia

 I belong to a group of travellers who don‘t like going on group tours.
-I don’t like the limitation of my time and activities I can do, but sometimes, a group tour is really the best way out.
+I don’t like the limitation of my time and activities I can do, but sometimes, a group tour is really the best way out — especially on extreme tours.
 This is how it was for us in Bolivia when we’ve decided to climb Huayna Potosi, a 6088 m peak near La Paz.
 Beside the fact that this mountain shouldn’t be climbed solo unless you are a well-experienced mountaineer, there are still several other aspects which made this group tour unforgettable.